danielrdehaan/ReaMOD_Development/README.md

    - In the ReaMOD window, click the `Select` button to choose an `.fspro` FMOD Studio project file.

-2. **Load Banks**
+2. **Manage Bank Directories**

-   - After selecting the project, the plugin will find and list the available `.bank` files in the project's `Build/Desktop` directory.
+   - After selecting the project, by default ReaMOD will find and list the any available `.bank` files in the project's `Build/Desktop` directory and load the `Master.bank`.
+   - The list of bank directories can be managed with the `Add directory...` or `Remove` directory buttons.

+3. **Managing Banks**
-   - Use the `Load` buttons next to each bank to load them into the plugin.
+   - Use the `Load`/`Unload` buttons next to each bank to load/unload them .
+   - Press the `Rescan` button to update the `.bank` files after making any changes in FMOD Studio.

 ### Browsing and Playing Events